Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/File Sharing and Storage.md

 ## Sharing Files

+You can share a file from the **My Files** page, or from the **Share** button in the top bar of the editor workbench while a file is open.

 ### Share with a Specific User

 From the file manager, select a file and share it with another user by their username or email address.
 You can choose the access role when sharing.